 a.
 Therapies targeting B-cells including anti-CD20, CD19, CD22 targeting antibodies, or BiTEs: Patients receiving these agents may have a reduced immune response to vaccines in general that can extend to up to 6 months following treatment completion.
 If possible, patients should receive both doses of vaccine prior to starting these therapies.
-If patients are on, or have recently been treated with these agents, when they received the first 2 doses of vaccine, a 3rd dose is recommended to be administered at least 28 days after the 2nd dose.
+If patients are on, or have recently been treated with these agents, when they received the first 2 doses of vaccine, a 3rd dose is recommended to be administered at least 28 days after the 2nd dose, with consideration given to delaying to 3 months after therapy with B-cell directed therapies due to likelihood of impaired immune response.